ftsrg/theta/doc/CI.md

 Every file containing code should have the license header defined in `doc/copyright-header.txt`.
 This behavior can either be set up in [IDEA](https://www.jetbrains.com/help/idea/copyright.html), or be done via the [reapply_copyright.yml](todo) manually launchable github action, with options for direct commit (not to master) or an automatically opened PR.

+Theta uses the [SonarCloud](https://sonarcloud.io/) tool for static analysis and code quality metrics.
+The current rules and quality gates are subject to change based on feedback.

 ## Deployments